-In December 2015, we launched our K-12 education programs under the brand name TongchengTongmei featuring IT training courses and non-IT training courses for K-12 students.
-In March 2016, we rolled out another K-12 education program to offer K-12 robotics programming courses.
-In 2017, we continued to roll out a new K-12 education course in coding mathematics to further diversify our course offerings in K-12 education.
-In 2018 and 2019, our computer coding and robotics programming courses were popular among our K-12 students and the revenues from K-12 computer programming courses exceeded 10% of our total revenues in 2019.
-In 2020, we launched Creative Programming Starter course which gained popularity among our K-12 students.
-Our K-12 education programs target students aged between three and eighteen, and are the most important part of our efforts to enter into the K-12 STEAM education market.
-As we have been primarily engaging in adult education programs since our inception, we have limited experience in providing education programs to minors, who have distinct learning preference and mentality as compared to adult students and require tailored courses and dedicated class management.
+In December 2015, we launched our childhood and adolescent quality education programs under the brand name TongchengTongmei featuring IT training courses and non-IT training courses for students aged between three and eighteen.
+In March 2016, we rolled out another quality education program to offer childhood and adolescent robotics programming courses.
+In 2017, we continued to roll out a new coding mathematics course to further diversify our course offerings in childhood and adolescent quality education.
+In 2018 and 2019, our computer coding and robotics programming courses were popular among our students, and the revenues from childhood and adolescent computer programming courses exceeded 10% of our total revenues in 2019.
+In 2020 and 2021, we launched the Creative Programming Starter course and robotics programming courses including SPIKE Starter and SPIKE Advanced, which have gained popularity among our students aged between three and eighteen.
+Our childhood and adolescent quality education programs target students aged between three and eighteen, and are the most important part of our efforts to enter into the childhood and adolescent STEAM education market.
+As of the date of this annual report, we have discontinued all childhood and adolescent non-IT training courses, which contributed less than 1% of our net revenue generated from our childhood and adolescent quality education business in 2021.
+As we have been primarily engaging in adult professional education programs since our inception, we have limited experience in providing quality education programs to minors, who have distinct learning preferences and a distinct mentality as compared to adult students and require tailored courses and dedicated class management.

-Our student enrollment rate could be impacted by the operations of academic K-12 education and tutoring service providers, given our target students have limited time and energy and they need to choose among different courses and programs.
-The K-12 education and tutoring market is highly competitive and the concept of STEAM education is relatively new in China.
-Students and their parents may prefer academic education and tutoring programs over our STEAM programs.
+Our student enrollment rate could be impacted by the operations of childhood and adolescent academic or quality education and tutoring service providers, given that our target students have limited time and energy and they need to choose among different courses and programs.
+The childhood and adolescent quality education and tutoring market is highly competitive and the concept of STEAM education is relatively new in China.
+Students and their parents may prefer academic or other quality education and tutoring programs over our STEAM programs.
 We cannot assure you that we will be successful in competing for students, and if we fail, our financial status and results of operation will be adversely impacted.

-Furthermore, we have incurred costs in establishing new learning centers due to the fast expansion of our K-12 education business recently, which we believe are essential to support our education programs in the future.
-If, however, we fail to utilize such new learning centers efficiently, or otherwise fully benefit from the investments we made, our financial status and result of operation will be adversely impacted.
+Furthermore, we have incurred costs in establishing new learning centers due to the fast expansion of our childhood and adolescent quality education business in the past few years, which we believe are essential to support our education programs in the future.
+If, however, we fail to utilize such new learning centers efficiently, or otherwise fully benefit from the investments we made, our financial status and results of operation will be adversely impacted.

-If the level of performance by the students of our K-12 education program deteriorates or satisfaction with our services declines, our business, financial condition, results of operations and reputation could be adversely affected.
+If the level of performance by the students of our childhood and adolescent quality education program deteriorates or satisfaction with our services declines, our business, financial condition, results of operations and reputation could be adversely affected.

 The success of our business depends on our ability to deliver a satisfactory learning experience and improved educational results.
-Although the courses provided under our K-12 education programs do not directly link to the academic performance of our students, their effectiveness could be evaluated by our students and their parents in an intuitive way by referring to the improvements in programming skills or performances in robotics competitions.
-The performance of our students in the IT training courses, non-IT training course, K-12 robotics programming and coding mathematics course will impact the acceptance of, and the student and parent satisfaction with, our courses.
+Although the courses provided under our childhood and adolescent quality education programs do not directly link to the academic performance of our students, their effectiveness could be evaluated by our students and their parents in an intuitive way by referring to the improvements in programming skills or performances in robotics competitions.
+The performance of our students in the IT training courses, non-IT training course, childhood and adolescent robotics programming and coding mathematics course will impact the acceptance of, and the student and parent satisfaction with, our courses.